Office of First-Year Programs

 Are you an incoming Veteran?

 If you are an incoming Veteran student, there are a few documents you will want to bring with you to transfer orientation.
 Make sure you bring your DD214 form and your Certificate of Elligibility (for the GI Bill) to orientation.
-A representative from the Veterans Association will be present at check-in to help answer your questions.
-If you have specific questions about documentation, please contact Kevin Fields at email@example.com.
+If you have specific questions about documentation, please contact Tobias Conn at email@example.com.

 Who are the Black & Gold Orientation Leaders?